Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 The most intriguing sights at Quinta da Regaleira are the Initiation Wells – or Inverted Towers.
 Never used as water wells, stairs spiral underground and provide access to the tunnels.

-Sintra Old Town and the Palace of Sintra
+Old Town and the Palace of Sintra

 To Visit or Not To Visit the Sintra Palace Interior

 Not as colorful or embellished as the flashy Pena Palace, the National Sintra Palace is a place of royal history.

-All of Portugal’s kings and queens resided in the palace until 1910, when the last monarch left in exile.
+All of Portugal’s kings and queens resided here until 1910, when the last monarch left in exile.
 Now a Portuguese national monument, visitors can tour the spacious palace rooms where furniture, paintings and a collection of artifacts are on display.

 Sintra Town and Treats at Casa Piriquita

-Visitors can get a taste of the Portuguese liquor, Ginja, at Pateo das Laranjas.
-However, we highly recommend finding the famous Casa Piriquita for a classic Sintra sweet treat.
+Tour the lanes of Sintra and pop into the shops or stop at a café for a refreshment.
+You can get a taste of the Portuguese liquor, Ginja, at Pateo das Laranjas.
+However, we suggest also finding the famous Casa Piriquita for a classic treat.
+Founded in 1862, Casa Piriquita churns out delectable sweets that are legendary in Sintra.

 Sintra Architecture

-Our favorite building is the Camara Municipal de Sintra – Town Hall – which has several unique features, including an ornate clock tower and tiled roof (Map).
+As your Sintra day trip is coming to a close, stroll through the historic center and admire the architecture.
+Our favorite building is the Camara Municipal de Sintra – Town Hall – which has several unique features, including an ornate clock tower and tiled roof.

 Sintra Train Station